Skip to main content

 Strong cultures create competitive advantages by transforming individual employees into collective actors.
 Apple's design obsession, Amazon's customer focus, Goldman Sachs' elite mystique aren't just organizing principles.
 They're identity markers that enable extraordinary coordination and effort.

 But identity also escalates competition.
 When rivalry becomes tribal, compromise becomes betrayal.
-The competition transforms from business calculation to identity defense.
 Microsoft versus Apple in the 1990s wasn't just about operating systems.
 It became a culture war between different visions of computing.

 The irony is that companies with the strongest purposes often build the strongest power positions.
 Purpose creates differentiation.
 Differentiation enables premium pricing.
 Premium pricing generates resources.
 Resources enable expansion.
 Expansion requires defending accumulated power.